wubbl0rz/FiatChamp/README.md

 - Refresh Page.
 (F5)
 - Store should show this repo now and you can install the addon.

-### Standalone ( NOT SUPPORTED AND NOT RECOMMENDED )
+### Standalone ( NOT RECOMMENDED )

 When using Home Assistant as self managed docker container (like in this issue https://github.com/wubbl0rz/FiatChamp/issues/22) you can use FiatChamp in standalone mode.
+You need to update the container yourself and export all the needed environment variables. __This is for advanced users only.__
+The supervisor token can be generated on the the user profile page inside home assistant (Long-Lived Access Tokens).

+docker compose example:

 ``` yaml
 version: "3.9"